reesotto/ADS-Project-2023/README.md

 - Optimizes the path to pass through stations nearest to the highway's starting point (distance 0).

 ### Used data structures:
-- Service areas: binary tree.
+- Service areas: modified binary tree.
-- Cars in each service area: Linked list.
+- Cars in each service area: linked list.

 ## Ranks Table